nsrau/azure-docs.it-it/articles/security/security-microsoft-virtual-academy.md

 <properties
-   pageTitle="Corsi sulla sicurezza di Azure in Microsoft Virtual Academy | Microsoft Azure" description="Questo articolo contiene una dettagliata raccolta di corsi relativi alla sicurezza di Azure da Microsoft Virtual Academy.
-Microsoft Virtual Academy offre corsi online gratuiti per aiutare gli sviluppatori, i professionisti IT e dati e gli studenti a ottenere informazioni sulle tecnologie più recenti, acquisire competenze e contribuire al loro avanzamento professionale." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure security courses from Microsoft Virtual Academy | Microsoft Azure" description="This article provides a curated collection of Azure security related courses from Microsoft Virtual Academy.
+Microsoft Virtual Academy provides free, online training to help Developers, IT and Data Professionals, and students learn the latest technology, build their skills, and advance their careers." services="security" documentationCenter="na" authors="TomShinder"